 - Requires you to waive the right to sue your lender

 Must read: Beware of LoansUnder36’s waive right to dispute clause

-LoansUnder36 has both an arbitration and settlement dispute clause in its terms and conditions that might make you think twice before using its service.
-It’s not uncommon to see many lenders and connection services with arbitration clauses in their contracts — requiring you to settle disputes in arbitration rather than through a lawsuit.
+LoansUnder36 has an arbitration and settlement dispute clause in its terms and conditions that might make you think twice before using its service.
+It’s not uncommon for lenders and connection services to require you to settle disputes in arbitration rather than through a lawsuit.

-Compare more personal loan options
+Compare other personal loan providers

-How do I get started?
+How do I sign up?

 LoansUnder36 has a simple online form to connect you to multiple lenders in minutes.
 Follow these steps to get started:

 - Click Check my rate to be redirected to LoansUnder36’s website.